 I stumbled across the themed cafe in Japan for the first time last year, and after regretting not going then, decided I absolutely had to this time around.
 Overall, the menu is very small, consisting of only three main course options, two desserts, and some drinks.

 I went for the mini-burger set which consists of two vegetarian burgers: one “mashed potato” burger which has some potato, avocado, and beans; and one “tofu burger”, both on mini smiling flower buns.
-I paired it with an iced ginger chai latte which was much more rich than expected but very good all the same.
+I paired it with an iced ginger chai latte which was much richer than expected but very good all the same.

 Overall I was just really happy that they actually had a protein-based vegetarian option at this themed cafe as many places do not have a vegetarian dish outside of just pasta and/or salad type things.
 Definitely a 10/10 in my book.